 Prioritize your actions and develop the details to assist with implementation.

 Develop the strategy.

-Keeping in mind your risks and your capabilities, identify your Tribe's mitigation goals and actions.
+Keeping in mind your risks and your capabilities, identify your mitigation goals and actions.
+THE MITIGATION PLANNING PROCESS strategy.
+In addition, your plan must be updated every five years to maintain eligibility for certain FEMA grants.